TDG-Platform/docs/HotMaps_Workflow.md

 ***************************************************************************
 -->

-The HotMaps workflow calls the DGLayers task on the following two recipe files:
+The workflow calls the DGLayers GBDX task on the following two recipe files:

 **_stack_swir_on_vnir_recipe.txt:_**